-HDR and WCG conversion can be applied on the fly to input video signals, entire buses, or aux bus outputs.
+HDR and WCG conversion can be applied on the fly to input and output video signals.

 To configure the dynamic range and color gamut conversion of input sources you must apply a color corrector to the input.
 This will convert the input source to the format that the switcher is operating in.
 Video signals can again be converted for individual output BNCs.